Jeff Clark, Senior Analyst, GoldSilver

 Even though gold and silver have long-lasting qualities most other investments don’t, we all want the best price we can get.
 It’s only natural, and any good consumer will consider the timing of their buying decisions.
-It’s a question almost every investor asks: Even if I get a good price now, will I be able to get a better price later?
+It’s a question almost every investor asks before executing: Even if I get a good price now, will I be able to get a better price later?

 Well, history has an empirical answer for you.

 I looked at the historical data to see if I could identify the best time of the year to buy.
 I suspected January would be best, but what I found was interesting.

 We calculated the average gain and loss for every day of the year since 1975 (when it was legal to buy gold again in the US) and put it in a chart.
 Here’s what it shows: